benwmcdowell/monitor_VASP_convergence/README.md

 Plots the coordinates of all atoms in VASP structure file.
 By default, ./CONTCAR is ready if it exists and is not empty.
 Otherwise, ./POSCAR is read.
 Alternative file paths can be specified by -p, --poscar.

 show_forces.py
 Displays the coordinates of all atoms and their current forces.
 If selective dynamics is enabled, only optimizable degrees of freedom are plotted.
 Atom display is the same as in 'show_poscar.py'.
 Coordiantes and forces are read from ./CONTCAR and ./OUTCAR by default.
+By default only forces larger than EDIFFG are shown.
+All forces can be shown by specifying -a, --all.

 Compatible with VASP 5.4.4, Python 2.7.13 and 3.6.5, and VTST 3.2.